 To an extent, fanfiction is still viewed as the realm of amateur writers.
-Even now that it’s more acceptable for mainstream authors and publishers alike, many well-known writers are still reluctant to talk about their stint with fanfic (if they talk about it at all).
-It’s a shame, because as fanfic authors and readers know too well, the world of fandom is brimming with talent.
+Even now that fanfic is more acceptable for mainstream authors and publishers alike, many famous authors are still reluctant to talk about their stint with fanfiction (if they talk about it at all).
+It’s a shame, because as fanfiction authors and readers know too well, the world of fandom is brimming with talent and the creative benefits of writing fanfiction are well known.

 Author: Neil Gaiman